 Many Greek cities produced vases in this period.
 Corinth was the dominant city at first, but Athens, due to its superior clay and more adventurous artists, became the leading centre for vase production from about 550 to 400 BC.

 Attic black-figure vases can be dated as far back as the 7th century BC, while the red-figure style evolved later and was also adopted by the Greek colonies in southern Italy, which developed a unique style of their own.
-A fine example of early vase decoration is the Attic black-figured hydria below, offered in the upcoming New York sale.
+A fine example of early vase decoration is the Attic black-figured hydria below.

 The earliest south Italian vases are almost indistinguishable from their Athenian prototypes, but over the course of the 4th century BC, the different schools (Lucanian, Apulian, Campanian, Paestan and Sicilian) developed their own styles.

 South Italian vases are not as highly sought after by scholarly collectors, which means that there are more opportunities to acquire larger, more elaborate vases for less money than something comparable made in Athens.

 While elements such as the colour of the clay can hint at the geographical origin and period of a vase, a thermo-luminescence test can also be undertaken to reliably date a vessel and give peace of mind to the owner.

 The market for Greek vases has always been strong, and recently we have seen collectors buying ancient pieces to sit alongside cutting-edge contemporary art.
 Smaller pieces start from just £1,000, while larger and rarer pieces can sell for hundreds of thousands of pounds.

 In July 2016 two large kraters in very good condition, both of which were estimated at £50,000, ended up realising £170,500 and £182,500 respectively.
 They had been attributed to a specific painter, and were beautifully decorated.